-6.7 THE 'T' PARAMETER
+3.7 USING THE "T" PLATTER PARAMETER

-Until now, only two parameters have been discussed in connection with accessing a disk platter, the 'F' parameter and the 'R' parameter.
-These parameters are "absolute" in the sense that the reference of each parameter is fixed and cannot be changed (that is, the 'F' parameter can never be used to access the 'R' platter, and vice versa).
+Until now, only two parameters have been discussed in connection with accessing a disk platter, the 'F' and 'R' parameters.
+These parameters are "absolute" in the sense that each identifies a single disk platter.
+The reference of each parameter is fixed and cannot be changed (that is, the 'F' parameter can never be used to access the 'R' platter, and vice versa).

-Such an arrangement lacks flexibility.
-It is desirable in certain cases to be able to access both the 'F' and 'R' platters with the same disk statement or command; the 'T' parameter provides such a capability.
-When the 'T' parameter is specified in a disk statement or command instead of 'F' or 'R', it instructs the system to use the disk device address to determine which platter is to be accessed.
+Such an arrangement lacks some flexibility.
+In certain programming cases, it is desirable to be able to access either the 'F' or 'R' platter with the same disk statement or command.
+The 'T' parameter provides such a capability.
+When the 'T' parameter is specified in a disk statement or command instead of 'F' or 'R', it causes the system to use the disk device address to determine which platter is to be accessed, and access the designated platter.

 For such a technique to be possible, however, it is evident that each disk platter must have its own device address.
 This is true only in a very limited sense.
-The disk device address (e.g., "310") is really a conjunction of two distinct elements, a device type and a unit device address.
-The first digit of the three-digit disk address is the device type; the remaining two digits constitute the unit device address.
+The disk device address (e.g., "310") is really a conjunction of a device type and a unit device address.
+The first hexdigit of the disk address is the device type; the remaining two hexdigits form the unit device address.
 It is the device type which can be used to designate a particular disk platter.

 In all of the examples to this point, a single device type, "3" (e.g., 310, 320, etc.), has been used consistently.
-However, a second device type, "B" (e.g., B10, B20, etc.), is also permissable in a disk device address.
+However, a second device type, "B" (e.g., B10, B20, etc.), is also permissible in a disk device address.
 When used in conjunction with the 'T' parameter, a device type of "3" designates the 'F' disk platter, while a device type of "B" designates the 'R' platter:

-3 10 B 10

-★ ★ ★ ▼

-Designates the 'F' platter when 'T' parameter is used Identifies the disk drive Designates the 'R' platter when 'T' parameter is used Identifies the disk drive
+3 10 B ▲ 10 Designates the 'F' platter when 'T' parameter is used Designates the primary disk drive Designates the 'R' platter when 'T' parameter is used Des ['] ignates the primary disk drive causes the system to access the 'F' platter, while the statement

-For example, the statement
+For example the statement

-10 LOAD DC T/310, "PROG 1"
+10 LOAD T/310, "PROG 1"